Noelle Wenceslao: 2006 Philippine Mount Everest expedition

-In April 2005, Wenceslao went with the expedition to New Zealand for a 10-day preparatory climb, in which she summitted Mount Aylmer (2,699 m) and Aoraki / Mount Cook (3,724 m) in the Southern Alps.
+In April 2005 Wenceslao went with the expedition to New Zealand for a 10-day preparatory climb, in which she summitted Mount Aylmer (2699 m) and Aoraki / Mount Cook (3,724 m) in the Southern Alps.
 After New Zealand, she joined the expedition in China's Xinjiang Region in August 2005 to climb Mustagh Ata (7,509 m).

-After Filipino mountaineer Romi Garduce announced his solo attempt to climb Mount Everest in the spring of 2006, the expedition decided to fast track their preparations in order to get ahead of Garduce.
+After Filipino mountaineer Romi Garduce announced his solo attempt to climb Mount Everest in the spring of 2006, the expedition decided to fast track their preparations to get ahead of Garduce.
 The expedition organizers decided to prioritize the ascent of two of their most experienced climbers, Leo Oracion and Erwin Emata, who would later become the first and second Filipinos to reach the summit of Mount Everest on 17 and 18 May 2006, respectively.
 The organizers decided that Wenceslao, Dayondon, and Belarmino, would make another attempt to summit Mount Everest in an all-female expedition the following year.

 Successful 2007 Mount Everest attempt

 To prepare for their Mount Everest attempt during the 2007 spring climbing season, Wenceslao, along with Dayondon, and 2006 Philippine Mount Everest Expedition spokesperson Reggie Pablo, decided to fly to Alaska on 19 May 2006 and climb Mount Denali, the tallest mountain in North America at 20310 ft, which they summitted on 23 June.
 Following this successful expedition, they flew to Tibet in September 2006 to climb Mount Cho Oyu, the sixth tallest mountain in the world.
 The group backed out on 7 October 2006 at 8100 m due to bad weather.

 During the spring climbing season the following year, the all-female Philippine expedition led by Valdez and composed of Wenceslao, Dayondon, and Belarmino, began their attempt to ascent Mount Everest.
 Their plan was to ascend the mountain via the northern route in Tibet and then descend the mountain through the southern route in Nepal.
-On 16 May 2007, at 6:10 a.m.
+On 16 May 2007, at 6:10 am.
 Nepal Time, Wenceslao, along with Pemba Chhoti Sherpa, reached the summit of Mount Everest, thus, becoming the first Filipina to reach the summit.
-Dayondon, along with Lhakpa Gyalzen Shrepa, reached the summit 10 minutes later at 6:20 a.m., while Belarmino, along with Pasang Nuru and Ang Phurba Sherpa, reached the summit at 9 a.m., two hours and 40 minutes later, thus becoming the third Filipina on top of Mount Everest.
+Dayondon, along with Lhakpa Gyalzen Shrepa, reached the summit 10 minutes later at 6:20 am, while Belarmino, along with Pasang Nuru and Ang Phurba Sherpa, reached the summit at 9 am, two hours and 40 minutes later, thus becoming the third Filipina on top of Mount Everest.
 Wenceslao suffered from acute mountain sickness and pulmonary edema during the ascent but survived and made it back to the Nepalese base camp via the southern route.

 Following her successful ascent as the first Filipina to reach the summit of Mount Everest, Wenceslao was often erroneously referred in the Philippine media as the first Southeast Asian woman to reach the summit of Mount Everest, when in fact, this feat was first accomplished in September 1996 by Indonesian mountaineer Clara Sumarwati.